dt-alliances-workshops/claat-mockup/workshop-markdown/azure-aks-levelup-lab1/README.md

 1. Click on `Review + Create` and click `Create` on the next screen.
 1. After the deployment is complete, go into Dynatrace -> From the left menu select `Apps` and bring up `Kubernetes Classic` app.
-   - Within a couple of minutes, you will cluster and some of the metrics start to show up.
+   - Within a couple of minutes, you will see the cluster and some of the metrics start to show up.
       ![image](img/lab2-aks-dt-extension-install5.png)